drewcook/js-dsa/notes/stacks.md

 # Stacks

 Stacks are a type of data structure that is used often in programming.
-They are an abstract data structure of a collection of data that follows one prirmary rule.
+They are an abstract data structure of a collection of data that follows one primary rule.
 It adheres to last in, first out.
 (LIFO)

 Similar to a stack of plates, you'll add onto the top, and also remove from the top.